VIBTOBIlab/DecoNFlow/docs/usage.md

 #### `--prmeth_mod`

 Modality to be used for the PRMeth tool.
 Default is 'QP' (reference-based), alternative is 'NMF' (partial reference-based).
-PRMeth_RF runs always with 'RF' (reference-free) modality.

 #### `--prmeth_NMF_entities`